awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_AMI.md

 + **Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI** – Based on Amazon Linux 2, this AMI is recommended for use when launching your Amazon EC2 Inf1 instances\.
 It comes pre\-configured with AWS Inferentia drivers and the AWS Neuron runtime for Docker which makes running machine learning inference workloads easier on Amazon ECS\.
 For more information, see [Working with inference workloads on Amazon ECS](ecs-inference.md)\.
 + **Amazon ECS\-optimized Amazon Linux AMI** – This AMI is based off of Amazon Linux\.
 We recommend that you migrate your workloads to the Amazon ECS\-optimized Amazon Linux 2 AMI\.
 Support for the Amazon ECS\-optimized Amazon Linux AMI is the same as the Amazon Linux AMI\.
 For more information, see [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/)\.
 **Important**
-The **Amazon ECS\-optimized Amazon Linux AMI** is being deprecated on March 31, 2021\.
-After March 31, 2021, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.
+On April 15, 2021, the Amazon ECS\-optimized Amazon Linux AMI will be ending its standard support phase and will enter a maintenance support phase\.
+In the maintenance support phase, Amazon ECS will continue providing critical and important security updates for a reduced list of packages\.
+During this period, Amazon ECS will no longer add support for new EC2 instance types, new services and features, and new packages\.
+Instead, Amazon ECS will provide updates only for critical and important security fixes that apply to a reduced set of packages\.
+Maintenance support period will end on June 30, 2023\.

 ### Windows variants<a name="ecs-optimized-ami-windows-variants"></a>
 + **Amazon ECS\-optimized Windows Server 2019 Full AMI** – Recommended for launching your Amazon ECS container instances on the Windows operating system\.
 For more information, see [Windows containers](ECS_Windows.md)\.